splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

         # Only overrides this field with port 9871
         docker_observer: type == "container" and port == 9871

 If you prefer to override settings from the console, use the ``--set`` option when running the Collector.
+This is useful in environments like Kubernetes.
 For example:

 .. code-block:: bash